ewowi/StarDocs/docs/StarLight/LiveScripts.md

 * See [Preparing live scripts](/StarDocs/UserMod/UserModLiveScripts/#preparing-live-scripts) and [Running live scripts](/StarDocs/UserMod/UserModLiveScripts/#running-a-live-script)

-## Life Fixtures
+## Live Fixtures

 Live Fixtures are fixture definitions implemented by a script on the ESP32 filesystem ([Files Module](/StarDocs/SysMod/SysModFiles)).
 Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at very high speed (like compiled c-code!) without rebooting or flashing!!!
 Live Fixtures are a specific application of Live Scripts (see [StarBase Live Scripts Module](/StarDocs/UserMod/UserModLiveScripts)).

-* A Life Fixture can be executed by selecting an F_ixture.sc file in the [Fixture Module](/StarDocs/StarLightMod/StarLightModFixtures/).
+* A Live Fixture can be executed by selecting an F_ixture.sc file in the [Fixture Module](/StarDocs/StarLightMod/StarLightModFixtures/).

-* Example(s) of Life Effect scripts can be found in [StarLight repo/misc/LiveScripts](https://github.com/MoonModules/StarLight/tree/main/misc/LiveScripts)
+* Example(s) of Live Effect scripts can be found in [StarLight repo/misc/LiveScripts](https://github.com/MoonModules/StarLight/tree/main/misc/LiveScripts)

 Panel example: